xenosf/CTF-Writeups/SEETF 2022/Pwn/Wayyang.py/README.md

                 exit()
 ```

-However, we can also see that if it passes the check, it first `eval()`s our input and then `cat`s it:
+However, we can also see that if it passes the check, it first `eval()`s our input and then substitutes the result into a `cat` statement:

 ```py
         try: